chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nemo/index.md

 The former model allows us to convert plain text into a spectrogram, or a representation of a waveform.
 The second model generates audio from the spectrogram.
 Note that NVIDIA's model overview pages provide useful background information, tags, and sample code.
 You can search the [full NGC model catalog](https://catalog.ngc.nvidia.com/models?filters=&orderBy=weightPopularDESC&query=&page=&pageSize=) to find pretrained models for use with NeMo.

-A few other notes on the script:

-- The script checks whether CUDA is available.
-If CUDA is not available, the script will run on CPU.
-- The Tacotron2 model was trained at 22050 Hz.
-The script uses the `write` function from [scipy.io](https://docs.scipy.org/doc/scipy/reference/io.html) to write the audio to file, setting the rate to 22050.
-- In this script, we used pretrained models to create the phonemes and audio output.
+In this script, we used pretrained models to create the phonemes and audio output.
 These models can be finetuned with your own speech data to customize the results.
 NVIDIA hosts a [tutorial on finetuning TTS models with NeMo](https://docs.nvidia.com/deeplearning/riva/user-guide/docs/tutorials/tts-finetune-nemo.html).

-## Further Resources
+The following resources may give a starting point for further explorations with the NeMo Chainguard Image:

 - NVIDIA provides a wide variety of [NeMo Tutorials](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemotoolkit/starthere/tutorials.html) that are a strong entry point for working with the framework to accomplish specific tasks.
 - NVIDIA's [NeMo Playbooks](https://docs.nvidia.com/nemo-framework/user-guide/latest/playbooks/index.html) provide a basis for more advanced tasks and configurations and address running workloads on different platforms and orchestration tooling.